Why the Difference Between Incidental and Intentional Courage Matters

 I know that because I know that you have done courageous things in your life already.
 You were courageous the day your parents dropped you off at summer camp for your first time.

-You were courageous in college when you contested the rotten grade your inept English professor gave you.
+In college, when you contested the rotten grade your inept English professor gave you.

 Before making the shift from incidental to intentional courage, it’s easy to view life as a series of situations that life dumps on you, whether you’re ready or not.